jamiebeach/Learning-2024/BLOG.md

 This evening I spent quite a bit of time playing around with LM Studio and varoius language models.
 Unfortunately I did not have great success.
 Maybe it was because I was running it from a Linux image on an sd card, but it was giving me some very strange results and then I couldn't open a model any longer.

+This evenint I also spent some more time going through the AI-102 training, knocking off another module.
+I didn't get a chance to do much else unfortunately.
+The evening was busy.

 ## January-9
 ---
 I took the train into Toronto today.
 I nearly got on the wrong train heading back home.
 Actually I **did** get on the wrong train heading home, but fortunately got on the right train line and was able to hop-off-hop-on to get on the right train.
 Phew!